Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![The family from Parasite folding pizza boxes in their small apartment](/images/parasite-family-pizza-scene-gxNT.png)

-*A scene from the 2019 Parasite depicting the struggle of the less wealthy.
+*source-A scene from the 2019 Parasite depicting the struggle of the less wealthy.
 Source: The New York Times*

 **Director:** Bong Joon Ho